← Back to trust

 6.1.
 What the runtime formalizes

 The subtensor runtime at the cited commit implements specific functions that together constitute the protocol’s formal core.
 Validator eligibility is determined through is_topk_nonzero(&stake, max_allowed_validators as usize), which grants validator permits to the top-k stake holders.
 Active stake is computed by masking for inactivity and permit status.
 Weights from non-permitted validators are dropped.
 Consensus over submitted weights is computed through weighted_median_col_sparse(&active_stake, &weights, n, kappa).
 Miner ranks are computed through matmul_sparse(&clipped_weights, &active_stake, n).
 Validator dividends are computed through mechanisms in which stake appears at multiple decisive points (permit eligibility, active-stake weighting in aggregation, bond-weighted returns, emission normalization).
-At the subnet-emission layer, Taoflow allocates emission shares through flow-sensitive logic in get_shares_flow, without independent assessment of subnet quality.
+At the subnet-emission layer, TaoFlow allocates emission shares through get_shares, which at the pinned commit delegates to the flow-sensitive implementation get_shares_flow, with the exponential moving average over net TAO flow computed in get_ema_flow, and without independent assessment of subnet quality.

 The runtime formalizes authority over submitted judgments.
 It does not formalize the judgments themselves.